The House That Knows You: User Authentication Based on IoT Data: System Implementation

 \subsection{User study}

 We performed a user study with multiple users over three weeks to generate the dataset used to train and test our authentication models.
 We utilize the IoT lab at our institution to conduct our user study and monitor users while they interact with a smart-home like environment.
-The lab is an enclosed studio with a kitchen and living area, equipped with a range of Internet-connected devices and appliances to simulate a smart household.
-The lab is available for use by researchers at our institution.
-We collected data from 15 IoT devices installed in our IoT lab, as described in Table \ref{table_activities}.
+The lab is an enclosed studio with a kitchen and living area, equipped with a range of Internet-connected devices and appliances to simulate a smart household. \ignore{The lab is available for use by researchers at our institution. }We collected data from 15 IoT devices installed in our IoT lab, as described in Table~\ref{table_activities}.

 We asked users to use the room for multiple sessions, each of them lasting at least 15 minutes.
-One of our requirements was that users are alone in the room while we perform the user study.
-The reason is to facilitate data labelling and to ensure that we do not monitor data generated by other lab users.
+One of our requirements was that users be alone in the room while we performed the user study to reduce interference from multiple users in training.
 Users logged their start and end times using their mobile phones in order to label the data for each session.
-We held several orientation sessions before the actual data collection, to help users become familiar with the devices.
-We did not provide any scripts and users were asked to interact with the devices in a natural manner.

-In total, we recruited 10 users, who participated in the study and generated 74 sessions with a duration of 1660 minutes.
-The usage statistics per user are in Table \ref{table_session_stats}.
+We held several orientation sessions to help users become familiar with the devices.
+We did not provide any scripts, and users were asked to interact with the devices in a natural manner, similar to their actions at home.
+We recruited 10 users for the study, generating 74 sessions with a duration of 1660 minutes.
 We collected 4,082,975 packets, including connections to 316 external destinations and 97 second-level domains.
-In the rest of the paper, we focus on six users: 1, 3, 4, 6, 8, and 10 who generated more than 6 sessions.
+In this paper, we focus on six users (users 1, 3, 4, 6, 8, and 10), who participated in more than 6 sessions.

+\ignore{The reason is to facilitate data labeling and to ensure that we do not monitor data generated by other lab users. }

 \myparagraph{IRB approval} Our study was approved by the IRB at our institution.
-All researchers with access to the collected data performed the IRB training and users were required to consent to the data being collected while they use the room.
+All researchers with access to the collected data completed the IRB training, and users were required to consent to the data being collected while they used the room.
 Users were informed of the project goal before participating in the study.
 As we only extracted fields from packet headers of HTTPS traffic, we did not have access to any user personal information.
-To further protect the privacy of users, we anonymize the collected data by creating a unique user ID for each study participant.
-Our data is stored in anonymized format on our servers, not directly identifying the participants.
+To further protect the privacy of users, we anonymized the collected data by creating a unique user ID for each study participant.
+Our data is stored in anonymized format on our servers.